Healthdirect Free Australian health advice you can count on.

 Diagram of the female reproductive system.

-On average, girls in Western countries start menstruating around 12 to 13 years, but girls can have their first period as early as 9 years of age and as late as 16 years.
-The menstrual cycle usually occurs monthly — a 28-day cycle is average.
+On average, females start to get their period around 12 to 13 years of age.
+You can have your first period as early as 9 years of age and as late as 16 years.
+The menstrual cycle usually lasts around 28 days.
+However, everyone is different, and it can range from 21 to 35 days.
+Your cycle may be irregular for the first 1 – 2 years after you start menstruating.

-If the egg isn't fertilised, the lining (mostly blood) separates from the uterus and leaves the body from the vagina as a period (the menstrual flow).
+If the egg is not fertilised, the lining which is mostly blood, breaks down from the uterus and leaves the body from the vagina as a period (also known as menstruation, menses or the menstrual flow).

-Menopause refers to a when a woman's stops having her period.
-This usually happens between the ages of 45 and 55 years — the average age of menopause for women in Western countries is 51 to 52 years.
+Menopause is when you stop having your period.
+This usually happens between the ages of 45 and 55 years.
+The average age of menopause in Australia is 51 years of age.

 Conditions that involve the female reproductive system include:

-Symptoms related to your periods vary depending on the condition and may include:
+Symptoms related to your periods change depending on the condition and may include:

-See your doctor if you have the following symptoms:
+See your doctor if you have the following symptoms and they are making it difficult to get through daily life:

 Learn more here about the development and quality assurance of healthdirect content.